wwwwaterson/java25/README.md

 A single-file manual with **all code examples embedded in this README**.
 Copy/paste the snippets below to try the new features of **Java 25 (LTS)**.

-> Tip: This README is English-first for broader GitHub reach.
-If you want a **PT-BR** version, I can generate it too.

 ---

 ## Table of Contents